 The measure of our success was feedback received from parents, words express so beautifully:

 “I can’t begin to thank you for enabling my daughter to have the time of her life!
 She engaged in so many new and exciting activities that she otherwise would not have been afforded the opportunity to do; from archery and volleyball to swimming in the lake and tubing not to mention the incredible Jewish experience that has now enriched the lives of 3 of my 4 children.
 It was a life changing experience for her.
 My daughter has not stopped talking about camp since she got home on Monday.
 Her most common question is, will she be going back to Camp Ramah Darom?”

-I knew that the entire camp would welcome us, but I had not anticipated the impact it would have on the other campers.
+I knew that the entire Camp would welcome us, but I had not anticipated the impact it would have on the other campers.
 When we were not at the larger service, we were missed.
 Campers and staff would inquire of me, why weren’t you there?
-They wanted us to be a full part of the aideh, they wanted us to join in prayer together.
-By week four of camp, I am happy to report we met this goal, we attended Shabbat and weekday services together.
-Our campers now knew many of the prayers and some even chose at lead a prayer or two.
+They wanted us to be a full part of the aidah, they wanted us to join in prayer together.
+By week four of Camp, I am happy to report we met this goal, we attended Shabbat and weekday services together.
+Our campers now knew many of the prayers and some even chose to lead a prayer or two.
 They sat among the other campers and we knew that our job was done, at least for that moment.

-Dr. Audra Kaplan is the Director of Ramah Darom’s Henry and Annette Gibson’s Tikvah program.
-She has been involved in day and residential camp programs, as a camper, counselor, educator and director her entire life.
+Dr. Audra Kaplan is the Director of Camper Care and Tikvah Support.
+She has been involved in camp programs, as a camper, counselor, educator and director her entire life.

 The Henry and Annette Gibson Tikvah Support Program at Ramah Darom is supported by generous grants from The Ruderman Family Foundation, as well as many other sponsoring foundations and individual donors.